Antoinette Frank

 Antoinette Renee Frank (born April 30, 1971) is an American murderer and former police officer who committed the 1995 Kim Anh murders, in which she and her probable lover, drug dealer Rogers LaCaze, shot and killed three people, two staff members and a fellow NOPD officer.
 After the murders, Frank fled, but returned to the scene of the crime shortly after the survivors called the police, arriving in a police patrol car.
 She then pretended to have had nothing to do with the crime, even asking a survivor, who had hidden in a freezer, what had happened."You saw what happened.
 You killed my brother and sister."Frank was convicted of three counts of first degree murder and sentenced to death.
 She has been incarcerated since 1995 at the Louisiana Correctional Institute for Women in St. Gabriel, Louisiana, the only woman on the state's death row.
-Frank is also believed to have killed her father, Adam Frank, who had repeatedly raped her as a child.
+Frank is also believed to have killed her father, Adam Frank, who had physically and possibly sexually abused her during childhood.
 A month after she was sentenced to death, police found a human skull with a bullet hole buried under Frank's house.
 He had stayed at his daughter's home shortly before she reported him missing in 1993.